LinkUVerse/rtd/docs/subtree/awesome-sui/details/indexer_sentio.md

 - [Sentio Dash](https://dash.sentio.xyz) is similar to Dune
 - [Data Catalog](https://dash.sentio.xyz/sql)
 - Sentio Processor transform prebuilt indexed data into Metrics and Event Logs that can be used to create Sentio Dash (dashboard)
-- ⚠️ Sui specific documentation is missing.
+- ⚠️ Rtd specific documentation is missing.

-## Latest Version Number of Sui Tested On
+## Latest Version Number of Rtd Tested On